Skip to main content

 The incision is made in the so-called bikini line – from hip to hip in such a way it can be hidden within most underwear or swimsuit.
 During the tummy tuck operation, the skin and abdominal wall with the fat layer are separated, the navel is separated from the surrounding skin, abdominal muscles are tightened and the skin and subcutaneous tissue are stretched out while their excess is removed.
 During suturing non-absorbable or absorbable materials can be used.
 In the case of non-absorbable materials, the sutures must be extracted, while absorbable sutures dissolve in the body on their own and their advantage is also the fact that the scar is finer.

-Floating abdominoplasty - is an abdominoplasty technique that uses a hip-to-hip scar to detach the belly button from its connection with the abdominal wall to allow tightening of the stomach muscles and achieve a more aesthetically pleasing contour in slim patients with minimal skin excess.
+Floating abdominoplasty is a technique in which the belly button is temporarily detached from its connection to the abdominal wall through a hip-to-hip incision.
+This allows tightening of the abdominal muscles and achieving a more aesthetically refined contour, particularly in slim patients with minimal skin excess.

 Surgery